·

 What is the DC Metro children’s fare?

-There is no special DC Metro children’s fare — kids pay the same thing adults do.
+There is no special DC Metro children’s fare.
+Kids pay the same thing adults do.

 There is one exception: Up to two children under age four can ride free with a paying adult.
+For current Washington, DC Metro fares, check the WMATA website Cost to Ride page.

 DC Metro Guide for Tourists and Visitors

-Driving — and parking — in Washington, DC can be both frustrating and expensive.
+The Washington DC Metropass for tourists is a really good idea!
+Driving in Washington, DC can be both frustrating and expensive.
 The DC Metro is a good alternative for tourists because you leave the driving to WMATA!